Mauricio Dubon Player Props: Astros vs. Athletics

 Mauricio Dubon At The Plate

-- Dubon is hitting .276 with 18 doubles, two triples, four home runs and 10 walks.
+- Dubon is batting .275 with 18 doubles, two triples, four home runs and 10 walks.

-- He ranks 37th in batting average, 123rd in on base percentage, and 122nd in slugging among the qualifying batters in baseball.
+- Among the qualified hitters in MLB action, he ranks 37th in batting average, 126th in on-base percentage, and 121st in slugging.

-- Dubon has picked up a hit in 74.0% of his 77 games this year, with multiple hits in 29.9% of those games.

-- Looking at the 77 games he has played this year, he's homered in four of them (5.2%), and in 1.2% of his trips to the dish.
+- Looking at the 78 games he has played this year, he's went deep in four of them (5.1%), and in 1.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.